BitSecret/FGPS/README.md

 on datasets [formalgeo7k](https://github.com/FormalGeo/Datasets/tree/main/projects/formalgeo7k) and [formalgeo-imo](https://github.com/FormalGeo/Datasets/tree/main/projects/formalgeo-imo).
 More information about FormalGeo will be found in [homepage](https://formalgeo.github.io/).
 FormalGeo is in its early stages and brimming with potential.
 We welcome anyone to join us in this exciting endeavor.
-**Considering that the code and dataset of FormalGeo are not yet open-source, this project cannot be deployed at the moment.
-FormalGeo will be open-sourced as soon as possible.(Nov 19, 2023)**

 ## Installation